This walkthrough offers guidance and advice on best practice for creating and launching an experiment in Gorilla.

 Once you have created the individual components; put them together in the experiment tree!
 Simply add new nodes to your tree and link them together between the start and finish nodes.

 Once you have created your experiment, you can experience your whole experiment almost as a participant would by previewing your experiment You can then download the data for each questionnaire/task individually at the end.
 We recommend you do this at least once before piloting your study!
+Take your time looking over your data output, making sure you understand the data columns, and looking at our troubleshooting guide if your metrics look wrong.

 After previewing your experiment, you may find you need to make changes to one of the Questionnaire or Task components.
 Once you have made these changes you’ll need to commit them and then update the corresponding Node in your experiment tree to the latest version.